JuliaGNI/EulerLagrange.jl/docs/src/lagrangian.md

 lprob = LODEProblem(lag_sys, tspan, tstep, q₀, p₀)
 ```

-Should we fancy so, we can integrate this system using GeometricIntegrators:
+We can integrate this system using GeometricIntegrators:
 ```@example lag
 using GeometricIntegrators
 sol = integrate(lprob, Gauss(1))